klezVirus/Posts/reviews/vulnhub/raven2/readme.md

     }
 }
 ```
-PreSend is the function that will prepare the message in a way that is ready to be sent.
+`PreSend` is the function that will prepare the message in a way that is ready to be sent.
 We will take this function into more consideration later, trying to find a way to bypass parameter filtering.

-PostSend, instead, is the function that actually sends the message.
-It's crucial to understand the flow to the vulnerabilty.
+`PostSend`, instead, is the function that actually sends the message.
+It's crucial to understand the flow to the vulnerability.
 From its implementation we can see that different sub-routines are used to send the mail, basing on the value of the "Mailer" variable.
 At the start of the file, we can file that this variable is statically set to "mail".

 Note: To rapidly check for that, it's easy to add a logging routine just after the case 'mail', seeing that it's hit when a mail is sent from the contact us page.